Eritrean forces stop UN mission in Tigray, Ethiopia, aid workers tell CNN - KTVZ

 Eritrean forces also recently prevented “an African Union [peace] monitoring and verification team from carrying out their activities,” said Getachew Reda, the head of Tigray’s interim government.
 Tigrayan authorities continue to discuss the issue with the Ethiopian government, he added, saying, “it must be resolved.”

-CNN has reached out to the Eritrean and the Ethiopian government for comment.
+CNN has reached out to the Eritrean and the Ethiopian governments for comment.

+The Tigray conflict has its roots in tensions that go back generations in Ethiopia.
+The country is made up of 10 regions – and two cities – that have a substantial amount of autonomy, including regional police and militia.
+Regional governments are largely divided along entrenched ethnic lines.

+Prime Minister Abiy Ahmed came to power in 2018 after decades of iron-fisted rule by a TPLF-dominated coalition, and began a drive for a new pan-Ethiopian political party, sparking fears in some regions that the country’s federal system was under threat.
+Tensions with the TPLF boiled over and in November 2020 Abiy ordered a military assault against the group, sending in national troops and fighters from the neighboring region of Amhara, along with soldiers from Eritrea.

 The-CNN-Wire